SilverHalf/mount-balrior/ura/mechanics.md

 Every time Ura's <img class='inline defiance'> [Defiance Bar] is broken, she gains one stack of <img class="inline titanicresistance"> [Titanic Resistance].
 This effect reduces any incoming defiance damage by 5% and is additive.
 For example, once Ura has 10 stacks of <img class="inline titanicresistance"> [Titanic Resistance], defiance damange is reduced by 50%, which effectively doubles her breakbar.

-This mechanic essentially limits the number of times the breakbar can be broken to roughly 13 to 15 times, depending on the squad composition.
+This mechanic essentially limits the number of times the breakbar can be broken to roughly 13 to 15 times per encounter, depending on the squad composition.
 This dictates the timing of when to break the bar, which comes out to be roughly every 40 to 50 seconds.

 | Stacks | CC Multiplier |  Effective regen (LM) [1/s] | Effective CC bar |
 | 0  | 1    | 150  | 3000  |